 Perfect for faith organizations, companies, and civic organizations, Welcome Teams partner with Exodus to assist a refugee family with adjusting to life in the U.S. Groups typically work with a family during their first 90 days in the U.S., but may also be placed with a recently arrived family who would benefit from support.
 Commit to at least 3 Welcome activities, such as meeting the family at the airport, setting up an apartment, providing transportation to appointments, teaching English, providing financial assistance (rent, utilities, school supplies etc.) and more.

 Requirements: Minimum 90-day commitment.
 Must be comfortable working with individuals with limited English proficiency.
 Groups must complete a comprehensive training and all participants must pass a criminal background check.
+This volunteer opportunity is currently not available due to our temporary office closure due to COVID-19.

 All volunteers must be at least 18 years old.
 For help identifying the right volunteer opportunity for you, contact Sara Hindi, community engagement coordinator, at firstname.lastname@example.org.